-Years and seasons pass but hiking is still as popular as it's ever been.
+If you're wondering how many calories last weekend's hike burned off, then is hiking calculator is for you.
+Years and seasons pass, but hiking is still as popular as it's ever been.
 We tend to do a little hiking to stay fit, spend time with our loved ones, meet new folks and explore the natural beauty of our planet.
 If we can't find time during the week to jog, play squash or even bike to work, we even treat those little hiking retreats as a chance to lose a bit of weight.
 And it's definitely a good thing.

-Calories Burned = MET * Weight (kg) * Time (hrs)
+Calories burned = MET * Weight (kg) * Time (hrs)

-MET, short for Metabolic Equivalent, is the amount of oxygen used for particular activities, such as running, walking up the stairs or cycling.
+MET, short for metabolic equivalent, is the amount of oxygen used for particular activities, such as running, walking up the stairs or cycling.
 You can check here the most common MET values for different activities.
-As an example, person weighing 70kg (154lbs) who jogs for an hour will burn approximately
+As an example, person weighing 70 kg (154 lbs) who jogs for an hour will burn approximately

-After a thorough research they were able to determine how the slope of a hill or mountain affects the amount of oxygen used and, as a result, energy consumed.
-Having calculated that, they were able to come up with the equation which roughly allows to compare calories burned on a walk and a hike.
+After a thorough research, they were able to determine how the slope of a hill or mountain affects the amount of oxygen used and, as a result, energy consumed.
+Having calculated that, they were able to come up with the equation which roughly allows comparing calories burned on a walk and a hike.
 From there, it was only a short way to use the aforementioned equation and calculate the energy levels for both climbing up and down.

-Now that we have those numbers, we can calculate the amount of calories burned on the way up and down.
+Now that we have those numbers, we can calculate the number of calories burned on the way up and down.
 First, if Mark were to leave his backpack before the trail start, he would burn roughly 924 calories for the way up and 533 for the way down.
 In total — 1457 calories.
 Add the backpack and the numbers go up — 998.5 kcal for going up and 575.5 kcal down.
 In total, Mark should expect to burn around 1574 calories during his hike.

 Now, keep note that we based those formulas on a research done in a lab and not on a mountain slope.
 This means many outside factors were not taken into consideration such as Mark's stamina and individual predispositions, weather conditions, trail structure and speed of hike.
-Unfortunately, we simply don't have the sufficient amount of data so can only offer approximate values.
+Unfortunately, we simply don't have the sufficient amount of data, so can only offer approximate values.